COLLEGE OF ENGINEERING & SCIENCE

 to obtain a security clearance.
 NO EXCEPTIONS!

 To be eligible, a student must:

-- Have an undergraduate GPA 3.0 or greater;
+- Have an undergraduate GPA of 3.0 or greater;

 - Maintain full-time enrollment in a supported degree program during the academic year;

-- Demonstrate a commitment towards a cybersecurity career;
+- Demonstrate a commitment toward a cybersecurity career;

 - Enroll in and complete the SFS seminar course (1 SCH) each quarter while an SFS Scholar;